 Modes of transportation

-Brokers assign the least expensive mode that meets the member's medical need.
-The mode hierarchy is:
+Brokers assign the least expensive mode that meets the member's medical need:

-Public transit pass.
-In areas with public transit (Atlanta MARTA, Augusta, Macon, Savannah), the broker may provide a one-day or one-month bus pass instead of a vehicle.
-This applies to members who can navigate public transit safely with their medical condition.
+- Public transit pass.
+In areas with public transit (Atlanta MARTA, Augusta, Macon, Savannah), the broker may provide a bus pass for members who can navigate transit safely with their condition.

-Mileage reimbursement.
-A family member or friend drives the member in a private vehicle.
-The driver submits mileage logs and visit verification (signed by the provider's front desk).
-Reimbursement is per mile at the broker's current contract rate; contact your broker for the current reimbursement rate.
-This option is popular for rural members with limited fleet availability.
+- Mileage reimbursement.
+A family member or friend drives the member; the driver submits mileage logs and provider-signed visit verification, reimbursed per mile at the broker's current contract rate.
+Popular for rural members with limited fleet availability.

-Stretcher van.
-For members who cannot sit up and must be transported supine but do not require emergency ambulance services.
-Includes a stretcher and an attendant.
+- Stretcher van.
+For members who must be transported supine but do not need emergency ambulance services; includes a stretcher and attendant.

-Non-emergency ambulance.
-For medically necessary supine transport with monitoring needs beyond what a stretcher van can provide.
-Less common than the other modes.
+- Non-emergency ambulance.
+For medically necessary supine transport with monitoring needs beyond a stretcher van.
+Least common.

-The mode is set at booking based on the medical certification submitted by the member's provider.
-If a member's condition changes (newly using a wheelchair, no longer able to walk), the member should notify the broker so the mode is updated.
+The mode is set at booking from the provider's medical certification.
+If the member's condition changes, they should notify the broker so the mode is updated.

 The 3-business-day rule